seladb/PcapPlusPlus/README.md

 2. Make sure you have the libstdc++-static package.
 If not, you can install it via *yum* or *apt-get*

+#### Prerequisutes - Mac OS X ####

+In order to compile PacpPlusPlus on Mac OS X you need to make sure [Xcode](https://developer.apple.com/xcode/) is installed.
+Xcode contains all prerequisites required for PcapPlusPlus:

+1. gcc/g++ compiler
+2. libpcap with all relevant H files

 #### Configuration and Compilation ####

 *On Windows:*